onap/vnfsdk-model/docs/files/csar-validation.rst

      - The VNF/PNF package Manifest file MUST contain: non-mano artifact set with following ONAP public tag: onap_ves_events, onap_pm_dictionary, onap_yang_module, onap_others

    * - R-293901
-     - For a VNF/PNF package CSAR MUST contains a TOSCA-Metadata directory with the TOSCA.meta metadata file.
-The TOSCA.meta metadata file MUST includes block_0 with the Entry-Definitions keyword pointing to a TOSCA definitions YAML file.
+     - For a VNF/PNF package, CSAR MUST contains a TOSCA-Metadata directory with the TOSCA.meta metadata file.
+The TOSCA.meta metadata file MUST include block_0 with the Entry-Definitions keyword pointing to a TOSCA definitions YAML file.
 Additional keyname extension must be included as following: ETSI-Entry-Manifest, ETSI-Entry-Change-Log

    * - R-787965
      - If the VNF or PNF CSAR Package utilizes Option 2 for package security, then the complete CSAR file MUST be digitally signed with the VNF or PNF provider private key.
 The VNF or PNF provider delivers one zip file consisting of the CSAR file, a signature file and a certificate file that includes the VNF or PNF provider public key.
-The certificate may also be included in the signature container, if the signature format allows that.
+The certificate may also be included in the signature container if the signature format allows that.
 The VNF or PNF provider creates a zip file consisting of the CSAR file with .csar extension, signature and certificate files.
 The signature and certificate files must be siblings of the CSAR file with extensions .cms and .cert respectively.

 OCLIP additional parameters in Dublin
 =====================================